 At Imagine, and in the sector more broadly, our people are our greatest strength.
 Through our research, advocacy efforts and the launch of HR Intervals, we have been supporting practices that promote decent work and better working conditions in our sector.
 We're excited to join a growing group of nonprofits that have already adopted a 4 day work week schedule: the David Suzuki Foundation, EcoSuperior, Impact Organizations of Nova Scotia, Greenpeace Canada, and others; as well as organizations, who, like us, are exploring new ways to make work more healthy and equitable.
 Your leadership has been an inspiration for us.

 Different models of 4-day work week schedules have emerged in recent years.
-At Imagine, we have determined that the approach that would most genuinely align with our goals and values is to reduce weekly work hours from 35 to 28 hrs, with no impact on our employees’ compensation or benefits.
+At Imagine, we have determined that the approach that would most genuinely align with our goals and values is to reduce weekly work hours from 35 to 28 hrs, with no impact on our employees’ compensation.
 Case studies of companies (among other examples, this Iceland experiment was overwhelmingly conclusive) that have adopted this model show that employees working 4 days per week feel happier, more energized, and more productive.

 We are a few weeks away from launching this pilot, and we feel ready.
 We know that this process will require adjustments along the way, but we’ve done our homework.
 Over the summer, we created a staff working group that was mandated with planning for the pilot.
 We joined the 4 Day Week Global Program, which provided us with invaluable resources to help us make this pilot a reality.
 Working towards this pilot has challenged us to rethink our work culture and ways of working.
 For example, we have been rethinking our relationship with time, and are now making conscious efforts to let go of the constant sense of urgency.
 Even though we are starting the pilot in January only, we eliminated meetings on Fridays and Monday afternoons in September to give employees time to adjust.
 The way meetings are conducted also changed; we evaluated each meeting to determine if it was really relevant and if all attendees were needed.